adobe/helix-shared/CONFIGURATION.md

 For testing a deployment in a Continuous Integration environment, it can be useful to have strains that are not persisted in the `helix-config.yaml`, but can still be activated for testing.

-Instead, the strain resolution logic in VCL will be modified so that when an `X-Strain` cookie or header is present and the value of the header contains a `/`, both the `X-Strain` (name) and `X-Tag` (tag) will be parsed.
+To enable temporary strains, the strain resolution logic in VCL will be modified so that when an `X-Strain` cookie or header is present and the value of the header contains a `/`, both the `X-Strain` (name) and `X-Tag` (tag) will be parsed.
 For the most part, the default logic of the current `X-Strain` will be applied, so that the strain's directory index, static repo, etc. will be used.
 The only exception is the resolution of the OpenWhisk action to execute.
 Here, the `-git--([\w]+)--` pattern will be replaced with the `X-Tag` value, effectively pinning the used action to the tagged deployment.